 Is now the time to try complementary or alternative therapies?

-If your doctor has told you that the cancer cannot be cured, you may wonder whether there are other therapies you could try.
-Complementary therapies are used alongside conventional medical treatments, while alternative therapies are chosen by some people instead of conventional treatments.
+If your doctor has told you that the cancer cannot be cured, you may wonder whether there are any other therapies you could try.
+Complementary therapies tend to focus on the whole person, not just the cancer.
+They are used alongside conventional medical treatments, while alternative therapies are used in place of conventional treatments.